Andi-Berisha/QAC-TE/README.md

 ```

 ## Running the tests
-To run the tests and view test coverage % for each class, right click on the project in spring
+To run the tests and view test coverage % for each class, open up the integrated terminal in VSCode and then cd into the back
-and select coverage as, then select JUnit Test.
+end.
+Once here, type "npm run coverage", all the tests will run and at the end you will be presented with a table illustrating the coverage
+of the application.

 ### Integration Tests
 Integration testing is a testing approach that targets the very fundamental building blocks of an application,